MR.1 XV148 - Martin Painter, Cornwall Aviation Heritage Centre, Newquay, Cornwall

 The cockpit shell was acquired by Martin Painter who took on the challenge of rebuilding her, and by early 2015 he had restored it from a shell full of birds nests and foliage to a mostly complete cockpit, with power being able to be applied to the flight deck.
 He's still on the hunt for a Comet bucket seat for the engineer's position if you can help.
 He's also working on a book on the Nimrod - which is sounding like it may be the "bible" on the type.

-Currently tucked into a custom-made building, hopefully later in April this year XV148 will be put on loan to the Cornwall Aviation Heritage Centre and displayed there, with plans for an external repaint.
+The cockpit was tucked away into a custom-made building for several years until April 2021 when XV148 was put on loan to the Cornwall Aviation Heritage Centre and is now on display.
+There are future plans for an external repaint soon.

 Find other photos of XV148 on the following sites: